-Jerry Purvis, Vice President of Environmental Affairs, East Ky.
-Power Cooperative
+Jerry Purvis, Vice President, Enviornmental Affairs, East Kentucky Power Cooperative

 Jerry Purvis reports to the East Kentucky Power Cooperative (EKPC) Chief Operations Officer & Executive Vice President with responsibility for environmental affairs.
-EKPC generates over 3,500 megawatts of fossil and renewable energy through 2900 plus miles of transmission serving 87 of the 120 counties in Kentucky.
-This effort serves 16 Owner-Member Cooperatives with over 500,000 customers, industry, local business entities in rural Kentucky.
+EKPC generates over 3,500 megawatts of coal-fired, natural gas-fired and renewable energy through 2,900 plus miles of transmission serving 87 of the 120 counties in Kentucky.
+This effort serves 16 Owner-Member Cooperatives with over 1,200,000 customers, industry, local business entities in rural Kentucky.
 The company is one of the last remaining KY-owned electric utility companies.
-He has served in many roles in his nearly 25 years of service including: Senior Production Chemical Engineer, Cooper Station Plant Engineer, Cooper Plant Maintenance Superintendent, Environmental Affair’s Manager 2008, Director of Environmental Affairs, seated as a member of the Executive Staff in 2011 and promoted to Vice President in 2017.
-He manages the department with a proactive environmental philosophy, a strong legal bench and the use of the latest environmental management system technology.
-He is an active member of the American Institute of Chemical Engineers, Utility Information Exchange Kentucky, National Rural Electric and Environmental Association.
-He is active in the community coaching American Legion travel Baseball, and attends Southland Christian Church.
-He holds dual Bachelors of Science degrees in Chemistry from Morehead State University and Chemical Engineering from the University of Kentucky and a Master of Business Administration from Morehead State University.
+He has served in many roles in his 28 years of service including: Senior Production Chemical Engineer, Cooper Plant Maintenance Superintendent, Environmental Affair Manager 2008, promoted in 2011 to Director of Environmental Affairs, Vice President promoted 2017 and is a member of the Executive Staff.
+He and his staff manage environmental affairs with a proactive environmental philosophy and use of the latest environmental management system technology to serve their customers.
+He is an active member of the American Institute of Chemical Engineers, American Chemistry Society, Utility Information Exchange Kentucky, U.S. Midwest Ozone Group, National Rural Electric and Environmental Association.
+He is active in the community volunteering on the EKPC Good Giving Committee, a charitable outreach.
+He earned dual Bachelors of Science degrees in Chemistry from Morehead State University and Chemical Engineering from the University of Kentucky and later, a Master of Business Administration from Morehead State University.

-Kate Shanks, Vice President, Public Affairs, Kentucky Chamber of Commerce
+Kate Shanks, Senior Vice President, Public Affairs, Kentucky Chamber of Commerce

 Amy Spiller, President, Ohio and Kentucky, Duke Energy